-The initial length of an LOA may not exceed 120 days with minimum length of 14 days.
-An extended LOA period may be granted and must not exceed more than 180 days per 12-month period.
+The length of an LOA may not exceed 180 days with minimum length of 14 days.

+The number of days in the approved LOA, when added to the number of days in all other approved leaves of absence, must not exceed 180 days in any 12-month period.

 During an LOA, a student is not eligible to receive Title IV loan funds until the student returns from their LOA on their scheduled return date.